Lists of Long Descriptive type Questions that may be asked in Written Exams.

 Question-2 Give the view of OS as an extended machine.

-Operating systems perform two basically unrelated functions: providing a clean abstract set of resources instead of the messy hardware to application programmers and managing
+Operating systems perform two basically unrelated functions: providing a clean abstract set of resources instead of the messy hardware to application programmers and managing these hardware resources.

 Operating System as an Extended Machine